Emir Suljagić

 Emir Suljagić (born 21 May 1975) is a Bosnian journalist and politician who is currently the Manager of the Srebrenica Genocide Memorial.
 He served as Minister of Education of Sarajevo Canton from 13 January 2011 until 29 February 2012 and was also Deputy minister of Defense from 31 March 2015 to 10 December 2015.

 Suljagić is most known for his work in advocating for the rights of survivors of the Srebrenica genocide.
-His book, Postcards from the Grave, is the first account of the genocide to be published in English by a Bosnian who lived through it and has, so far been translated into nine world languages.
+His book, Postcards from the Grave, is the first account of the genocide to be published in English by a Bosnian survivor and has so far been translated into nine other languages.

 Early life and education

 Emir Suljagić was born on 21 May 1975 in Ljubovija, SR Serbia, SFR Yugoslavia.
 During the Bosnian War, he was a refugee.
 Suljagić was 17 years old when his family fled the ethnic cleansing of the Drina valley in 1992 and took refuge in Srebrenica.
 He taught himself English and became an interpreter for the United Nations (UN) forces stationed in the town.
 It was thanks to his employment as a UN interpreter that Suljagić survived the mass execution of the men and boys of the enclave that followed the fall of the town.

 After the war, Suljagić attended the University of Sarajevo, where he studied political science.
-He later obtained an MA Degree in Democracy and Human Rights from the University of Sarajevo and the University of Bologna (2005) and a Ph.D. in Political Science from the Institute for Peace Research and Security Studies, the University of Hamburg (2010).
+He later obtained an MA in Democracy and Human Rights from the University of Sarajevo and the University of Bologna (2005) and a PhD in Political Science from the Institute for Peace Research and Security Studies at the University of Hamburg (2010).